-Our top tips for the BCU 4 star sea kayak award will help you get the most from your 4 star sea kayak training course.
-Learn essential 4 star leadership and paddle skills.
+Our top tips for the British Canoeing (BCU) 4-star sea kayak leader award will help you get the most from your training and assessment course.

 Go into your training with an open and enquiring mind, ask lots of questions, engage in meaningful discussions with the provider and the other candidates – be that ‘information sponge’ thirsty for knowledge!

-Make sure that your basic skills are honed and that you are at your very best before the training, if you are constantly trying to keep your boat on track you aren’t going to be taking on all the information about leadership and group management.
+Make sure that your skills are honed and that you are at your very best before the training, if you are constantly trying to keep your boat on track you aren’t going to be taking on all the information about leadership and group management.
 It’s difficult to concentrate on the subtleties of leadership strategies when you’re in survival mode!

-Hopefully you should come away from your training with an idea of your strong points, and more importantly what you need to work on.
+Hopefully, you should come away from your training with an idea of your strong points, and more importantly, what you need to work on.
 This is where the real work starts!

 Make an action plan

-Be specific – ‘I want to improve my paddling’ doesn’t have the same meaning as ‘I need to improve my draws on the move on my left hand side!’
+Be specific – ‘I want to improve my paddling’ doesn’t have the same meaning as ‘I need to improve my draws on the move on my left-hand side!’

-Get someone to observe you and give you feedback, if that proves difficult set up a video camera on a tripod and self analyse your techniques.
+Get someone to observe you and give you feedback, if that proves difficult set up a video camera on a tripod and self-analyse your techniques.

 Find other people in the same position as you, if you haven’t got paddling buddies at that level, get on the online paddling forums and find some.